amandaghassaei/msh-parser/README.md

 ## .msh File Format

 The MSH file format is used for storing 3D finite element mesh information for simulation purposes.
-This library does not generate or render .msh files, but it will allow you to parse them in a browser or nodejs environment.
+This library does not generate or render .msh files, but it will allow you to parse them in a browser or Nodejs environment.
 You can generate tetrahedral .msh files from boundary meshes (.stl, .obj) using [TetWild](https://wildmeshing.github.io/tetwild/).
 You can view .msh files with [Gmsh](https://gmsh.info/) or by dragging them into the [demo app](https://apps.amandaghassaei.com/msh-parser/demo/).
 Example .msh files can be found in [test/msh/](https://github.com/amandaghassaei/msh-parser/tree/main/test/msh).

 ## Installation